Reporting Abuse to Internet Platforms

 - Reporting abuse for a non-Instagram user: an online form needs to be filled

-Users can also report on abusers who have blocked content from said user by either asking a friend to fill the online form, or doing so themselves.
+Users can also report abusers who have blocked content from said user by either asking a friend to fill the online form, or doing so themselves.

 What counts as abuse: